philippemiron/philippemiron.github.io/_posts/2024-06-13-hashtable.md

                 return v
         raise KeyError(f"Key {key} not found")
 ```
-and looping the retrieved values and comparing if the current key mathces (`if k == key:`).
+and looping the retrieved values and comparing if the current key matches (`if k == key:`).
 If we have a handful of keys to compare, it is still much faster than having to look all the elements of a the list, hence can be considered O(1).

 ## Optimization

 While this is a very simple implementation, dictionaries are a fundamental and highly efficient data structure in Python, used extensively throughout the language.
 The complete implementation in CPython is significantly more complex 🥵 than the 50 lines of code below.
-For those interested, you can explore the full source code ([cpython/Objects
+For those interested, you can explore the complete source code ([cpython/Objects
 /dictobject.c](https://github.com/python/cpython/blob/main/Objects/dictobject.c)).

 ## Code